mrosata/micro-stream/README.md

 define(['microStream'], function (microStream) {/*...code..*/});
 ```

-Now you will have access to the three Stream classes of "**MicroStream JS**".
+Now you will have access to the three Stream classes of "*MicroStream JS*".
 You could get away with only bringing the main `Stream` class into scope as it has access all three and will naturally transition into the proper Stream types as you need them.
 Additionally, you have access to the 3 class namespaces directly as well.
+Remember to read [the API & Documentation for MicroStreamJS][website].

 ```javascript
 const { Stream, StreamObserver, StreamReducer } = microStream;